daniel-erdos-dev/recommend-to-watch/recommend-to-watch/README.md

 **Work in progress!**
 Things to do for v1:

-- Create tests for the application
+- Create tests for the application - **in progress on "tests" branch**
-- Refactor/clean-up CSS, break down into smaller files, use Tailwind CSS
+- Refactor/clean-up CSS, break down into smaller files, use Tailwind CSS - **in progress on "style" branch**
-- Style it to make prettier
+- Style it to make prettier - **in progress on "style" branch**
 - Host backend repositories in Azure, and serve data through those
 - Fix loading periods to give a consistent experience (sometimes loading animation stops before next dataset is loaded)
 - Performance optimisation